-On Android, open Settings, go to Apps & notifications, then App info, choose the troublesome app, and tap Storage.
+On Android, open Settings, go to Apps & notifications, choose the troublesome app, and tap Storage & cache.
 Here, you have two options.
-For a first resort, choose Clear Cache to erase just the temporary files that the app stores on your phone (when these grow too numerous or become corrupted, they can mess with the app’s speed and power).
+First, try choosing Clear Cache to erase only the temporary files that the app has stored on your phone.
+(When these grow too numerous or become corrupted, they can mess with the app’s speed and power.)
 Clearing the cache won’t mess with the app’s settings, but it may not be enough to solve your issue.
-If it doesn't help, then select Clear Data to erase all of the app's information and start again from scratch.
-Clearing the data offers a more comprehensive option, but you may have to re-enter your information afterwards: If you do this for a social media app, for example, it will forget your username and password, so you'll need to log in again.

-On iOS, you don't get the same data-clearing options.
+On iOS, you won’t get the same data-clearing options.
 Instead, you must uninstall and reinstall your app.
-Find its icon on the home screen, press and hold it, and then tap the x symbol to uninstall it.
-Then find it in the App Store and reinstall it again.
+Find its icon, press and hold it, and then tap Delete App option from the drop-down menu that appears.
+Then find it in the App Store and reinstall it.
 This will wipe all the locally stored data, and the app will boot up from scratch.
 If you want to delete a bunch of apps at once, press and hold one app and continue holding after the drop-down menu appears.
 One or two seconds later, all the app icons will start shaking and small gray X’s will appear on them.
 Tap the X to delete.

-The old uninstall-reinstall trick will also work on Android phones, if the clearing-data trick failed: Open your app directory, tap and hold on the app’s icon, and drag it up to the Uninstall button.
+The old uninstall-reinstall trick will also work on Android phones if the clearing-data trick failed.
+From the hub or your unlocked screen, tap and hold the app’s icon, then drag it up to the Uninstall button.
 This method has the added advantage of making sure you’re running the latest version of the app, which will have all the updated patches and bug fixes.
-Before you jump into uninstall-reinstall, however, you’ll need to back up the app data, whether it’s documents or high scores, if you want to get it back.
+But if you want to get the app back, you’ll need to back up the app data—whether it’s documents or high scores—before you jump into uninstall-reinstall.
 Most apps can now store data in the cloud, but it can’t hurt to double check.

-If you’re still experiencing issues with an app even after uninstalling and reinstalling it, it might be time to do some research on whether you’re dealing with a known problem, or contact the developer directly with the details of your issue.
+If you’re still experiencing issues with an app even after uninstalling and reinstalling it, it might be time to do some research on whether you’re dealing with a known problem, or contact the developer directly with the details of what’s going on.
 Remember to include a thorough description of your issue, the manufacturer, and model of the device you’re using, plus the OS version it’s running.
 You can usually find developer contact details on the app’s online listing.

-If issues keep appearing almost at random in all kinds of apps, you'll find it harder to pin down one root cause.
-Perhaps a hardware component is failing, or the device is overheating too often, or an upgrade didn’t work correctly.
-But you don't need to diagnose your phone to fix it.
+If general issues keep appearing almost at random in all kinds of apps, it’ll be harder to pin down one root cause.
+Perhaps a hardware component is failing, the device is overheating too often, or an upgrade didn’t work correctly.
+But you won’t actually need to diagnose your phone to fix it.

 The old fallback of turning your device off and on again can sound a little obvious, but it can easily solve a variety of problems.
-This works because it clears out everything in your phone’s temporary memory.
-If a couple apps are making the whole phone go haywire, that might be enough to get your device working again.
+This works because it clears out everything in your phone’s temporary memory, so if a couple apps are making the whole phone go haywire, it might be enough to get your device working again.

 If the phone has frozen and you can’t power it off in the normal way, try a special hardware reset combination.
 To figure out just what buttons to press and hold in order to force a reset, look up your phone’s make and model online.
-For example, Google’s instructions for the Pixel are here, and Apple’s instructions for different iPhone models are here.
+You can easily find instructions for Google’s Pixel phones or Apple’s numerous iPhone models.

-A lack of local storage space can also cause random bugs and crashes, so check how much free room the device has.
-On Android, open Settings then head to Storage; on iOS, open Settings then tap General and iPhone Storage.
-If overcrowding is an issue, you need to make some room.
+A lack of local storage space can also cause random bugs and crashes, so check how much free room is left on your device.
+On Android, open Settings and head to Storage.
+On iOS, open Settings, then tap General and iPhone Storage.
+If you’re running out of space, you need to make some room.
 Most phones have their own way to help you free up space, but if yours doesn’t, check out our guide for it.

 Poor battery life

-Every smartphone owner struggles to some extent with battery life, no matter how new their phone is.
-But when your charge drops by half in just a couple of hours, you’re in trouble.
-This can happen when a battery suffering from old age starts degrading fast.
-In this case, if you have an older phone, you should look at getting the battery professionally replaced.
-This will make sense if your phone is relatively new, but if you carry an old handset around, you may be overdue for an upgrade, consider buying a new phone model and recycling your old one.
+To some extent, everyone struggles with battery life, no matter how new their phone is.
+But when your charge drops by half in just a couple hours, you’re in trouble.
+This can happen when a battery gets old and starts degrading fast.
+If this is the case with your phone, you should look into getting the battery professionally replaced.
+This will make sense if your phone is relatively new, but if you carry an old handset around, you may be overdue for an upgrade.
+Just don’t forget to recycle your old one once you get a new one.

-To extend battery life even further, at least temporarily, dim the brightness of the display or put the phone in airplane mode periodically.
-Location tracking can also drain your battery—switch it off in Android in Settings > Location and in iOS in Settings > Privacy and Location Services.
+To extend battery life even further, at least temporarily, dim the brightness of the display or periodically put the phone in airplane mode.
+Location tracking can also drain your battery—switch it off in Android by going to Settings, then Location, and in iOS by going to Settings > Privacy > Location Services.

-Don't blame your phone if it’s having networking issues that make it difficult to connect to Wi-Fi or catch a cellular signal.
-The culprit could be external.
-Are you in a notorious dead spot where no one can get any signal?
-If you’re at home, are other devices struggling to connect to the web.
+Your phone is not always to be blamed if it’s having networking issues that make it difficult to connect to Wi-Fi or catch a cellular signal.
+The culprit could be external—maybe you are in a notorious dead spot where no one can get any signal, or you’re at home and other devices are also struggling to connect to the web.
 If this is the case, you might need to focus your troubleshooting on something other than your handset.

-A call to your carrier or Internet Service Provider—if you can bear it—could be the next step in trying to get everything working again.
+A call to your carrier or internet service provider—if you can bear it—could be the next step in trying to get everything working again.
 They will know more about the issues specific to your phone and service.
-Alternatively, try a quick web search using the make and model of your phone, and the name of your carrier or internet provider.
-You might well find solutions from people who’ve had the same problem as you.
+Alternatively, try a quick web search using the make and model of your phone and the name of your carrier or internet provider.
+You might find solutions from people who’ve had the same problem as you.

 If you’re having problems that aren’t specifically mentioned here, you might be able to dig up some solutions online.
 Just be sure to choose specific keywords that include your type of phone and the exact problem that’s plaguing it.
 Otherwise, you’ll encounter thousands of results of varying relevance.

-Beyond that, your last resort can be a full reset of your phone.
-This process returns your phone back to its original factory state, so if it’s still buggy after that, then you’re probably looking at a faulty or failing hardware part.
+Beyond that, your last resort can be a full phone reset.
+This process will return your phone back to its original factory state, so if it’s still buggy after that, you’re probably looking at faulty or failing hardware.
 Resetting a phone isn’t too difficult—just be sure to back up all your important information first, because the reset will wipe all of it.
-Our guide to backing up data should help you here.

-On the most recent versions of stock Android, you need to head to Settings, then tap System and Reset.
-Hit Factory data reset then confirm your choice.
-You'll see a brief summary of what’s going to get wiped before the process starts.
+On the most recent versions of stock Android, you’ll need to head to Settings, then tap System, Advanced, and Reset options.
+Hit Erase all data (factory reset) and confirm your choice.
+Before the process starts, you’ll see a brief summary of what’s going to get wiped.
 For more details, including some tips on back-ups, look at Google’s official guide.
-If you’re using a non-stock version of Android, then the procedure might vary slightly, but the reset option should be easy to find in Settings.
+If you’re using a non-stock version of Android, the procedure might vary slightly, but the reset option should be easy to find in Settings.

-On iOS devices, you need to open Settings, go to General and Reset, then tap Erase All Content and Settings.
-You'll need to enter your passcode or Apple ID and password to confirm your choice.
-Apple has a comprehensive guide here another one here if you want to reset your phone using iTunes on a computer.
+On iOS devices, you’ll need to open Settings, go to General and Reset, then tap Erase All Content and Settings.
+Then, you’ll need to enter your passcode or Apple ID and password to confirm your choice.
+Apple has a comprehensive guide on this, and another one if you want to reset your phone using iTunes on a computer.